JoeMurfy/JoeMurfy/README.md

 ## Currently Working On

-- An browser extension to improve the useability of Resova (Activity Booking Software)
+- A browser extension to improve the useability of Resova (Activity Booking Software)

 <!---
 JoeMurfy/JoeMurfy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.